tahirhussainswe/tahirhussainswe/README.md

 ### ENIGMATIX PVT LTD.
 **Backend Developer** *(Mar 2022 – Present)*

-At Enigmatix, I primarily work on building scalable backend systems using Python, Django, and Django REST Framework (DRF).
-I have also worked with FastAPI, Flask, and NestJS for building microservices and exploring modern backend architectures.
+Currently at Enigmatix, I focus on designing and developing scalable backend systems using Python, Django, and Django REST Framework (DRF).
+I also work with FastAPI, and Flask to build microservices and explore modern, service-oriented backend architectures, ensuring high performance, maintainability, and scalability.

 **Key Responsibilities:**
 - Designed and developed RESTful APIs with DRF, implementing authentication, pagination, filtering, and custom permissions.